binaryphile/sorta/README.md

     *Returns*: a declaration statement on stdout

-    Reserves for internal use any variable names starting and ending with underscores, so such names are not allowed in parameter lists.
+    Reserves for internal use any variable names starting with double underscores, so such names are not allowed in parameter lists.
     `passed` does not support such parameter names.

     Returns an `eval`able statement to instantiate the given variables